lorndavid/VueProject/INDEX.md

 # Visit: http://localhost:8080
 ```

 That's it!
-Your dashboard is live. 🎉
+Your dashboard is live by LORN David. 🎉

 ---